tsherif/webglx/README.md

 WebGLX
 ======

-Uniform context API for WebGL 1 and 2.
+Unified context API for WebGL 1 and 2.